rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 In addition to the native function help, it can be very helpful to new users to have a plugin specific readme.
 It should be a [Markdown](https://www.markdowntutorial.com/) formatted file in the [docs/Plugins](https://github.com/rmbolger/Posh-ACME/tree/main/docs/Plugins) folder called `<PluginName>.md`.
 It's usually easiest to copy an existing guide and modify it.
 The `title:` field at the top of the file should match the name of the plugin including capitalization.

-!!!note
-    You may notice there are some Markdown files for other plugins in the main Plugins folder called `<PluginName>-Readme.md`.
-These exist for legacy reasons before the docs website was around and are not necessary for new plugins.

 For people who may be setting up automation against their provider for the first time, it can be helpful to add guidance on creating service accounts, limited access roles, or any prerequisite setup that the plugin requires to work properly.
 It should also have a section with an example on how to use the plugin with `New-PACertificate`.